 You can add custom notes to a script that serve as documentation or reminders for yourself or project collaborators.
 To add a note, click the note icon next to the script name:

-An editable area will open where you can enter the text of your note.
+An editable area opens, where you can enter the text of your note.
 Then click Post to add the note on the script:

-Your posted note will be displayed, along with your name and a timestamp.
+Your posted note is displayed, along with your name and a timestamp.
 Anyone with edit access to the script can remove notes by clicking the remove icon .
-To close the note, simply click on another part of the interface.
+To close the note, simply click another part of the interface.

 When one or more notes are present, the note icon color is displayed in orange:

 Additional notes can be added using the same method described above.